gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 - chmod 755 /usr/local/bin/docker-compose

 &nbsp;
+&nbsp;

+### Firewall Configuration

+If you have a firewall running additional ports will need to be opened, to allow the Docker containers to talk to each other.
+Currently these ports are:

+- 3307
+- 8080
+- 8081
+- 8090
+- 8091
+- 8543
+- 5000
+- 2888
+- 443
+- 80

+For example on a RHEL/CentOS server using `firewalld` the commands would be:

+firewall-cmd --zone=public --permanent --add-port=3307/tcp
+firewall-cmd --zone=public --permanent --add-port=8080/tcp
+firewall-cmd --zone=public --permanent --add-port=8081/tcp
+firewall-cmd --zone=public --permanent --add-port=8090/tcp
+firewall-cmd --zone=public --permanent --add-port=8091/tcp
+firewall-cmd --zone=public --permanent --add-port=8099/tcp
+firewall-cmd --zone=public --permanent --add-port=5000/tcp
+firewall-cmd --zone=public --permanent --add-port=2888/tcp
+firewall-cmd --zone=public --permanent --add-port=443/tcp
+firewall-cmd --zone=public --permanent --add-port=80/tcp
+firewall-cmd --reload

+&nbsp;

 ### Download and install Stroom v7 (docker version)
 The installation example below is for stroom version 7.0.beta.45 - but is appliacle to other stroom v7 versions.